BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/SB79-Transit-Oriented-Development-Upzoning/RUNNING_THE_PIPELINE.md

 **Notebook:** `2_tod_stop_and_access_assignment.ipynb`

-Loads per-agency pedestrian access point datasets, normalizes and merges them into a single GeoDataFrame, joins GTFS-authoritative `station_id` values, then spatially assigns each TOD stop and access point to a parent station by progressively expanding station buffers at **150 ft, 300 ft, 500 ft, and 1000 ft** (EPSG:26910).
+Loads the curated stations, stops, and pedestrian access points from the project File Geodatabase (layers defined by `GDB_STATIONS_LAYER`, `GDB_STOPS_LAYER`, and `GDB_ACCESS_PTS_LAYER` in `config.py`), joins GTFS-authoritative `station_id` values, then spatially assigns each TOD stop and access point to a parent station by progressively expanding station buffers at **150 ft, 300 ft, 500 ft, and 1000 ft** (EPSG:26910).
 Points falling within exactly one station buffer are assigned; points intersecting multiple station buffers at the same distance are flagged as conflicts.
 Non-TOD stations are excluded before spatial assignment using the station overrides list (`YYYY_MM_DD_tod_stations_overrides.xlsx`).
 Outputs development layers to the shared GeoPackage and a review Excel workbook for manual resolution.

-**Access point sources (loaded and normalized in order):**
-Defined in `ACCESS_PTS_SOURCES` in [`config.py`](config.py).
-Update file paths there when new agency source files are available.

 **Outputs written to GPKG** *(development layers):*
 - `tod_stations_dev` — station layer used for spatial assignment (filtered to TOD stations)